-.
-The short has no discernible plot; the underlying theme of the film is an everyman running away from time.
+Time Piece is an Oscar-nominated 1965 short film directed by and starring Jim Henson.
+The short has no discernible plot; the underlying theme of the film is a hapless everyman's adversarial relationship with time.

 This film provides examples of:

-- Arc Word: The only word spoken during the short's eight-minute run is "Help," a total of four times.
+- Arc Word: The only word spoken during the short's eight-minute run is Jim's whimpered "Help!", which appears a total of four times.

 - The Cameo: Frank Oz and Jerry Juhl, two of Henson's usual cohorts, make brief appearances.